yuliskov/SmartTube/README.md

 ## Team

-SmartTube is developed single-handedly by Yurii; there is no larger team or company behind this.
+SmartTube is developed single-handedly; there is no larger team or company behind this.
 This is an open source, hobby project.
 Several others have helped with translations, some of which can be seen on [Github](https://github.com/yuliskov/SmartTubeNext/graphs/contributors), some have sent their translations directly to Yurii.
 There are also helpful people in the support chat.

 ## Build